 The flight experience to Phuket with Emirates

-- All credit where its due here for a pretty smooth and stress free experience with Emirates; There was no spare middle seat to be had for Master 1, but Emirates did try to relocate the fourth person in our row on the flight over so we could spread out; all merit to the onboard staff for trying every possibility but we did choose the first day of school holidays to fly out so the plane was fully booked.
+- All credit where it’s due here for a pretty smooth and stress-free experience with Emirates; There was no spare middle seat to be had for Master 1, but Emirates did try to relocate the fourth person in our row on the flight over so we could spread out; onboard staff tried every possibility to move passengers around, but we did choose the first day of school holidays to fly out so the plane was fully booked.

 - Flying from Dubai Airport in the middle of the day, the place was deserted!
 Checked straight in, headed straight for the lounge.
 A perfect and relaxing start to the trip made it worth the 1.5-hour drive from Abu Dhabi on this occasion.